What is Digital Creator North?

 Sioux Lookout Lead Program Coordinator

 Laine Helbling is a graphic designer and illustrator from Dryden, Ontario.
 She studied philosophy at the University Of Guelph and graphic design with a focus on advertising at George Brown College.
 Laine worked in Toronto as a freelance designer and visual merchandiser.
 In her own practice, Laine mixes handcraft such as sculpture and lettering with digital applications to create emotive projects.
-Throughout her travels abroad and education in Toronto, the North has always been the lens in which Laine sees the world, taking its work ethic and authenticity with her.
+Throughout her travels and education, the North has always been the lens in which Laine sees the world, taking its work ethic and authenticity with her.
 She is happy to be back in Northwestern Ontario taking on the role of Digital Creator Program Lead in Sioux Lookout.

 Temiskaming Shores Lead Program Coordinator